UMM-CSci-3403-Fall-2018/pre-lab-lab-1-log-processing-M1NN/README.md

 ## Pre-lab readings and resources

-Read the **entire** lab in advance (<https://github.umn.edu/UMM-CSci3403-F15/lab1/wiki>) and definitely ask questions, especially conceptual ones.
+Read the **entire** lab in advance (<https://github.umn.edu/UMM-CSci3403-F15/lab1/wiki>) and definitely ask questions, especially conceptual ones. :exclamation: **You should consider what's currently there a draft write-up and not actually start working on it until we have this semester's write-up available.
+I'm working on some potentially substantial changes to how the testing is being done here, and that could alter parts of the write-up a fair bit.**

 Below is a list of some key tools we'll use a lot in this lab.
 Some were covered in readings associated with the previous lab; others have links to potentially useful material that you should at least skim before lab.